instantOS/instantos.github.io/docs/sway.md

 # Sway

-Wether you like it or not, Wayland is the future, and instantOS is getting a Wayland session.
+Whether you like it or not, Wayland is the future, and instantOS is getting a Wayland session.
 I aim to preserve what I can which makes instantOS special, and use some of the nice things Wayland can do to introduce features which were not possible before.